scottgallant/barnyard-organics/poultry.md

 description: ''
 links:
 - image: "/images/eggs-sol3_cropped.jpg"
-  heading: Organic Chicken & Eggs
+  heading: Organic Chicken & Eggs - How To Buy
   description: Purchase from the farm, or through Sally's organic chicken and egg
     bi-weekly delivery Community Supported Agriculture (CSA) program.
-  link: "/poultry/"
+  link: undefined
 - image: "/images/chicken-RTC.jpg"
   heading: Rent the Chicken
   description: Rent The Chicken provides all of the supplies you need to enjoy a summer